 From left to right: Bob West (Deputy Team Leader), Emily Baker, Myron McCallum, Nicole Martin, Ben Knowles, Colin Mitchell, Josh Riley, Steve Mullins, and Carolyn Porco (Team Leader)

-The Cassini-Huygens mission was a cooperative project of NASA, the European Space Agency, and the Italian Space Agency.
-The Jet Propulsion Laboratory, a division of the California Institute of Technology in Pasadena, manages the Cassini-Huygens mission for NASA's Science Mission Directorate, Washington, D.C.
+The Cassini mission was a cooperative project of NASA, the European Space Agency, and the Italian Space Agency.
+The Jet Propulsion Laboratory, a division of the California Institute of Technology in Pasadena, managed the mission for NASA's Science Mission Directorate, Washington, D.C.